WWE Spoilers: The 2019 Superstar Shake-Up Begins And WWE Teases Some Big Moves

 WrestleMania 35 is over and WWE has started their “new year” or season which means that things need to be changed up a bit.
 On Monday Night Raw, WWE will begin this year’s Superstar Shake-Up which will run over two nights and conclude on SmackDown Live.
-No-one is safe from changing brands and there could even be champions wrestling on different nights before all is said and done.
+No one is safe from changing brands and there could even be champions wrestling on different nights before all is said and done.

 The official website of WWE released its weekly preview for Monday Night Raw, and there are some other storylines going on as well.
 While some of the angles are important, the focus is going to primarily be on the Superstar Shake-Up and all that ramifications of it.